 In addition, some types of tactile agnosia include:

 - Amorphognosia.
-Difficulty identifying the shape of an object by touch.
+Difficulty identifying the shape and size of an object by touch.
 For example, you could not tell if an object is round or square just by feeling it.

 Tactile agnosia is caused by damage to the parietal lobe.